-Problem Procedure The BIOS setting and system date/ time are lost.
-The lasting time of the Real-Time Clock (RTC) has run out.
-You must set the date and time in the TOSHIBA Setup Utility by using the following steps: 1.
+T Problem Pro cedure The BIOS setting and system date/ time are lost. disc stop only pres e RTC battery becomes completely charged, the real-time clock and calendar will be working.
+The RTC battery should be replaced by your dealer or by a TOSHIBA service sentative, and then set the date/time in the SHIBA Setup Utility by using the following os: 1.
 Launch the TOSHIBA Setup Utility.
 Refer to the TOSHIBA Setup Utility section for further information.

-2. Set the date in the System Date field.
-3. Set the time in the System Time field.
-4. Follow the on-screen instructions to proceed.
+- 2. Set the date in the System Date field.

+- 3. Set the time in the System Time field.

+- 4. Follow the on-screen instructions to proceed.